dhis2/app-platform/docs/scripts/publish.md

   --cwd           working directory to use (defaults to cwd) --version       Show version number                                  [boolean] --config        Path to JSON config file
-  --apiKey, -k    The API-key to use for authentication                 [string] --channel, -c   The channel to publish the app-version to  [default: "stable"] --baseUrl, -b   The base-url of the App Hub instance
+  --apikey, -k    The API-key to use for authentication                 [string] --channel, -c   The channel to publish the app-version to  [default: "stable"] --baseUrl, -b   The base-url of the App Hub instance
                                              [default: "https://apps.dhis2.org"]